arduino/docs-content/content/hardware/04.pro/carriers/portenta-mid-carrier/tutorials/user-manual/content.md

 sudo udevadm trigger
 ```

-This configuration will prevent the **GNSS Global (EG25) Module** from using the control interface `cdc-wdm0` for networking, ensuring the proper network interface is used for establishing connections.
-This improves overall system reliability, reduces the risk of network conflicts and optimizes performance.
+This configuration ensures that the **GNSS Global (EG25) Module** does not use the `cdc-wdm0` control interface for networking.
+It improves system reliability by preventing conflicts, optimizing performance, and ensuring that the appropriate data interface, like `wwan0` or `eth0`, is used for network connections.

 #### EMEA EC200A-EU Module

-The **EMEA (EC200A-EU) Module** can be used with **ModemManager** for network connectivity.
-To connect the module to the network, use the following command:
+The **EMEA (EC200A-EU) Module** mainly uses raw AT commands over a USB serial interface and is not compatible with **QMI**.
+While it is not *natively supported* by **ModemManager**, basic connectivity can still be established using **mmcli**:

 ```bash
 mmcli -m 0 --simple-connect='apn=iot.1nce.net,ip-type=ipv4v6'
 ```

-The latest images include the necessary `udev` rules for managing the EC200A-EU module.
-To verify the `udev` rule, you can check the `75-ec200aeu.rules` file using the following command:
+The latest images include the necessary `udev` rules to automatically manage the `ec200aeu` interface.
+You can verify this by checking the `75-ec200aeu.rules` file using the following command:

 ```bash
 cat /etc/udev/rules.d/75-ec200aeu.rules